 Podia lets you host videos, audio files, e-books, etc. It partners with Wistia, allowing you to upload unlimited videos.

-When creating your online courses, you can upload your files one-by-one, or alternatively, you can upload multiple files at once using its bulk uploading feature.
+When creating your online courses, you can upload your files one by one or upload multiple files at once using its bulk uploading feature.
 When you upload your files in bulk, Podia automatically creates lessons from them.

 Content uploading is quite straightforward with Podia.
 However, it doesn’t support direct upload from Dropbox, Google Drive, and One Drive.

-Cloud Import is faster than uploading from offline storage, and Podia is lacking in that regard.
+Cloud importing is faster than uploading from offline storage, and Podia lacks in that regard.

 As far as course content structuring goes, Podia has two levels: Sections and lessons.